rausc-daniel/UtilityAI/README.md

 ## Known Bugs

-* Uses `ScriptableObject` to implement scores so having two actors of the same type causes only one of them to work properly and the other one doing nothing
+* Uses `ScriptableObject` to implement scores, so having two actors of the same type causes only one of them to work properly and the other one ot do nothing